 This type of diabetes i.e. gestational diabetes develops only in women during their pregnancy.
 They can control it with the help of exercise and diet.
 Typically it resolves after the birth of the baby.

 However, that might make toxic chemicals such as ketone bodies and acids, and it might lead to diabetic ketoacidosis.
-This is a condition which is a complication of the disease.
+This is a condition that is a complication of the disease.
 The symptoms are fatigue, excessive urination, and thirst.

 HHS, i.e., hyperglycemic hyperosmolar syndrome happens in those with type 2 diabetes.
 It comes without ketones but with high blood sugar.
 A person might lose consciousness or feel dehydrated.